Atayal people: Hunting

-Instructed by customs and guidance by elders, Tayal men are trained to hunt since a young age.
+Instructed by customs and guidance by elders, Atayal men are trained to hunt since a young age.
 Common prey included wild boars, Reeves's muntjac, and goats.
 Historically, headhunting enemies was a common practice in order to protect the tribe, gaining face tattoos and taking revenge.
-Nature has played a large role in Tayal community; therefore, their indigenous knowledge system is centered around the tribe's respect and feedback and return.
+Nature has played a large role in Atayal community; therefore, their Indigenous knowledge system is centered around the tribe's respect and feedback and return.
 As a result, hunters are taught not to overhunt, deforest, and hunt younger animals.
 Longstanding gender roles also forbid women's participation in hunting or touching men's hunting tools, with the curse of hunters will return empty-handed, facing danger or bad luck during hunting.
 Hunting knives are unique to each hunter, which will be buried with the hunter when he passes away and shall not be inherited by younger hunters.
-Group hunting practices should abide by the leader's order, reflecting Tayal hunters' adherence to tradition and respect towards the elders' experience.
+Group hunting practices should abide by the leader's order, reflecting Atayal hunters' adherence to tradition and respect towards the elders' experience.

 Being a hunter does not merely mean possessing the ability to hunt, but also having a strong sense of direction, understanding of mountain ecology, awareness towards natural surroundings to navigate around and the skill of flawless trap-setting.